voxel51/eta/docs/custom_opencv_builds.md

 # Custom OpenCV builds

 The ETA codebase supports both OpenCV 2.4+ and OpenCV 3.0+.
-By default, the `install_externals.bash` script installs a pre-built OpenCV package via `pip install opencv-python`.
+By default, ETA installs a pre-built OpenCV package via `pip install opencv-python-headless`.
 However, one can build a custom OpenCV installation if desired.

 ## Installing OpenCV